Body Mass Index, explained

 As recognized by global health organizations such as the US Centers for Disease Control and Prevention and the World Health Organization, BMI represents the relationship between weight and height to estimate the amount of fat in the body.1 A higher percentage of body fat is proven to be associated with increased risk for developing certain diseases such as heart disease, high blood pressure, type 2 diabetes, breathing problems, certain cancers, and death.2, 3, 4

 How is BMI calculated?

-Calculating your BMI is as simple as plugging your height and weight into an online calculator, such as the one hosted by the US National Heart, Lung, and Blood Institute.
+Calculating your BMI is as simple as plugging your height and weight into an online BMI calculator for women and men, such as the one hosted by the US National Heart, Lung, and Blood Institute.